-- 2. Reducing collision frequency and severity - 3.
+- 1. Achieving slow speeds for motor vehicles - 2.
+Reducing collision frequency and severity - 3.
 Increasing the safety and the perception of safety for non-motorized users of the street(s) - 4.
-Reducing the need for police enforcement - Enhancing the street environment (e.g., streetscaping) - 6.
-Encouraging water infiltration into the ground using Green Street stormwater infrastructure practices - 7.
-Increasing access for all modes of transportation, and reducing cut-through motor vehicle traffic
+Reducing the need for police enforcement - 5.
+Enhancing the street environment (e.g., streetscaping) - 6.
+Encouraging water infiltration into the ground using Green Street stormwater infrastructure practices - Increasing access for all modes of transportation, and reducing cut-through motor vehicle traffic